microsoft/PowerPlatformConnectors/independent-publisher-connectors/Calendarific/readme.md

 In order to be able to use the connector, you must have a valid API key.
 You can obtain one at the following link: [https://calendarific.com/signup](https://calendarific.com/signup).
 Registration is completely free.

 ## Supported Operations
+### List Countries
+List all supported countries and their details.
+Useful to get references and ISO codes programmatically.

+### List Languages
+List all supported languages and thier details such as their ISO code.

-### Search Alerts
+### List Holidays
-Search and list detailed information about various alerts and disturbances, based on time or free text search capabilities.
+List local & bank holidays and observances based on various filter criteria.

 ## Usage and disclaimer

-The service provides subscription based model, where you can start with a free membership, but access only limited set of features.
+The service provides subscription based model, where you can start with a free membership, but access only limited set of features - for example an applied rate limit.
 Additionally, you can check the supported countries (230+) under their website: [https://calendarific.com/supported-countries](https://calendarific.com/supported-countries)

 ## Limitations